-The College has appointed Lauretta Siggers, Vice President of Human Resources and Talent Development, as the Title IX Coordinator, and Regina Robinson, Dean of Student Affairs, as the Deputy Title IX Coordinator for Students.
-In their roles as Title IX Coordinators, Ms. Siggers and Ms. Robinson oversee the College's centralized review, investigation, and resolution process for Formal Complaints of sexual harassment.
+The College has appointed Lauretta Siggers, Vice President of Human Resources and Talent Development, as the Title IX Coordinator, andTracy McLaughlin, Associate Provost for Student Learning Outcomes Assessment, as the Deputy Title IX Coordinator for Students.
+In their roles as Title IX Coordinators, Ms. Siggers and Ms. McLaughlin oversee the College's centralized review, investigation, and resolution process for Formal Complaints of sexual harassment.
 They also coordinate the College's compliance with Title IX.
 Both are knowledgeable and trained in state and federal laws that apply to matters of sexual harassment, as well as College policy and procedure.